 Remember when I talked about the living room plan a few months ago?
 I called it ‘coastal rustic modern’, and I’d say we’re sticking pretty closely to that design plan with a few fun changes.
-(You can see the design plan here if you missed it.)
+(You can see the living room design plan here if you want to see.)

 I kept thinking we were just about done with this room, and then I would think of one more project.
-Like hanging crates as shelves, which led to me moving this farmhouse chippy dresser to the opposite side of the room to have something pretty underneath them, which meant we needed a new TV stand.
-Then I found these placemats in the clearance aisle I knew would make a perfect pillow cover.
+Like hanging crates as shelves, which led to me moving the farmhouse painted chest to the opposite side of the room to have something pretty underneath them, which meant we needed a new TV stand.

 Anyway, I really think today’s little end table furniture makeover is the last project in this room.
 Until we bust out Christmas decor next week anyway. 🙂

 Isn’t it pretty?!

 This post contains affiliate links.
 This means if you click the link and buy something, I may receive a small percentage of sales at no extra cost to you.